Rover P6: 3500

-Rover saw Buick's compact 3.5 L (3528 cc/215 in³) V8 from the Buick Special as a way to differentiate the P6 from its chief rival, the Triumph 2000.
+Rover saw Buick's compact 3.5-litre V8 from the Buick Special as a way to differentiate the P6 from its chief rival, the Triumph 2000.
 They purchased the rights to the innovative aluminium engine and once it was modified to allow its use by Rover, it became an instant hit.
 The Rover V8 engine, as it became known, outlived its original host, the P5B, by more than thirty years.